stephenkr/nuxt-feature-toggle/Readme.md

 - Dynamically pull in your feature toggles when the application starts
 - Set a static list of feature toggles
 - Optional query string support to override a feature toggle
-- Works with all modes (universal, spa, generate)
-- For Nuxt 1.x and higher

 ## Usage